"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Acknowledgments

-The authors would like to thank the survey participants. \ifIncludeAuthorInfo Courtney Miller performed this work during a summer internship at Microsoft Research in the Software Analysis and Intelligence group (http://aka.ms/saintes).
-Paige Rodeghero and Margaret Anne Storey contributed to this work while being visiting researchers at Microsoft. \else Additional acknowledgments have been redacted for submission. \fi
+The authors would like to thank the survey participants. \ifIncludeAuthorInfo Courtney Miller performed this work during a summer internship at Microsoft Research in the Software Analysis and Intelligence Team (http://aka.ms/saintes).
+Paige Rodeghero and Margaret-Anne Storey contributed to this work while being visiting researchers at Microsoft. \else Additional acknowledgments have been redacted for submission. \fi